pholeth/GptTeacher/blog.md

 The style's attribute and value are pretty much the same in Web, except that there is no `px` or `em` unit.
 Styles in RN are unitless and represent the density-independent pixel (or `dp` unit).
 As on mobile devices, there are various screen sizes and pixel densities, it is not so helpful to define exact pixels by using `px` or `em`.
 One could display nicely on a low density phone but so small or broken on high end, high density phones.

 In this layout, for the scrollable view, we set `flex: 1` to expand the whole space as much as possible like in flex box.
+This is just to show how similiar between the React Web and React Native.

-### Main Logic
+### Implementation

-The main logic is also quite straightforward.
-We maintain in the state the list of prompts, each prompt is an object with 2 keys, `role` and `content`.
+The implementation is also quite straightforward.
+We maintain in the app's state the list of prompts, each prompt is an object with 2 keys, `role` and `content`.
 Initially, the prompt contains 2 items, the first item is for the system to set the instruction and the second one is for the user to ask to start the conversation.

 ```js
 const [prompts, setPrompts] = useState<GptPrompt[]>([